calliope-project/calliope/docs/creating/data_sources.md

         drop: scenarios
 ```

-You can then also tweak just one line of your data source YAML with an [override][scenarios-and-overrides] to point to your other scenario:
+You can then also tweak just one line of your data source YAML with an [override](scenarios.md) to point to your other scenario:

 ```yaml
 override: